AdMoR/admor.github.io/_posts/2024-02-26-The cheapest deep learning workstation.markdown

-#### Reference
+#### Price comparison - an AWS reference

+We will use the prices from AWS to compare how cheap our deep learning workstation is.

-7 days of g5.12xlarge = 953€
+7 days of g5.12xlarge = 953€.

-We assume we need only 3 GPUs = 715€
+We assume we pay for only 3 GPUs = 715€

-So purchasing the GPU workstation is 22% cheaper than renting for 7 days.
+So, our SCALING workstation is already 22% cheaper than renting on AWS for a 3 GPU instance.

 ## What it looks like

+The result can also be eye pleasing.
+You can also buy a case, if you don't like the mess.

 ![What it could look like](https://preview.redd.it/nvidia-tesla-p40-performs-amazingly-well-for-gguf-v0-1d0t9kf5ji1c1.jpg?width=4032&format=pjpg&auto=webp&s=41dc5adba846fc6f23e603127be4054cab789206){: width="700" }